Alternative College Credit

 College Level Examination Program (CLEP)

-The College Level Examination Program (CLEP) is a nationally recognized standardized testing through which university credit may be earned or course proficiency verified.
+The College Level Examination Program (CLEP) is a nationally recognized standardized testing program through which university credit may be earned or course proficiency verified.

 International Baccalaureate (IB)

 University credit may be granted in several subject areas if you complete university-level work through the International Baccalaureate (IB) program.
-A minimum score of 4 is required for credit consideration.

 Foreign Language Equivalencies